 Do I need to sign up for a pace team?

-No. You can meet your pacer in advance at the expo, or just look for your pace team leader on race morning.
-Each pace team leader will be at the start waving a red sign with their finish time goal.
+No. Seed yourself by your expected finish time.
+You can meet your pacer in advance at the expo, or just look for your pace team leader on race morning.
+20 minutes before CIM start each pace leader will be at the start waving a red sign with their finish time goal.
 Arrive early!

 Need more information?